bhav380/imdb/README.md

 ## Introduction

-The IMDb Clone Web App is a web application that allows users to browse, search for, and view details of movies and TV shows.
+The IMDb Web App is a web application that allows users to browse, search for, and view details of movies and TV shows.
 It provides a user-friendly interface for discovering information about various films, including their titles, posters, plot summaries, cast, and IMDb ratings.

 This web app is designed to be a simplified version of IMDb, offering a clean and intuitive interface for movie enthusiasts to explore and save their favorite films.